SonHoang2/TrueSecure/README.md

 - Messaging Queue: RabbitMQ

 ## Features
 - **User Authentication:** Users can securely sign up, log in, and log out using either email and password or social accounts.
 - **Real-Time Messaging:** Users can send messages in private and group chats.
 - **Voice & Video Calls:** Supports real-time audio and video communication.
 - **Token Management:** Automatically refreshes access tokens upon expiration to enhance user experience.
+- **Deepfake Detection:** Analyzes video streams in real time to detect deepfakes using deep learning models, helping prevent scam calls.
+- **Notifications:** Real-time notifications for events like new messages, calls, and status updates.
+- **User-friendly Interface:** Intuitive and easy-to-use design.
+- **Group Management:** Create and manage group chats with administrative options.
+- **Cloud Storage:** Upload and share files with secure cloud storage capabilities using Cloudinary.
+- **OAuth Support:** Login with Google, Facebook, and GitHub accounts.
+- **WebRTC Support:** Real-time communication with video and audio streaming capabilities.
+- **WebSocket Support:** Real-time connection to the server for instant notifications and updates.

 ## Security